Employee wages are always a hot-button topic. As a practice, you may want your team to avoid the subject. But this is a delicate issue.

 It’s a given that team members will talk and complain amongst themselves.
-This isn’t limited to the healthcare field, but it is a common phenomenon.
-It’s likely going on in your practice right now
+This isn’t limited to the dental field, but it is a common phenomenon.
+It’s likely going on in your dental practice right now.

 Knowing this tends to unsettle employers, especially when the topic comes to wages.
-The team might find out how much each makes, and go straight to your office demanding a raise.
-It’s much simpler for you and your bottom line to forbid the subject, right?
+The team might find out how much each makes and request a raise at your office.
+It’s much simpler for you and your bottom line to forbid the subject.

 Not so fast.
-Employee wage discussions are a protected subject under the National Labor Relations Act, or NLRA.
-Trying to restrict your team from discussing their working conditions, including pay, could land your practice in serious legal hot water.
+Employee wage discussions are protected under the National Labor Relations Act, or NLRA.
+Trying to restrict your team from discussing their working conditions, including pay, could land your dental practice in serious legal hot water.

 Employee Rights Under The NLRA

 The National Labor Relations Act protects most private-sector employees in the country.
-It does not cover government employees, agricultural employees, independent contractors, or a few other groups.
-So the chances are high your practice is subject to these regulations!
+It does not cover government employees, agricultural employees, independent contractors, or other groups.
+So the chances are high your dental practice is subject to these regulations!

 The NLRA allows employees to join together and improve their working conditions.
-This is the same law that protects employee rights to unionize or strike, but these rights exist with or without a union.
+This law protects employee rights to unionize or strike, but these rights exist with or without a union.
 Since the first step in this process is to discuss their issues amongst themselves, placing a ban on this subject steps into that dangerous legal territory.

-So while you may not want to have a discussion with your employees about raising their wages, under the law this is considered concerted, protected activity.
+So while you may not want to have a discussion with your employees about raising their wages, under the law, this is considered a concerted, protected activity.

 You can read more about the NLRA on the National Labor Relations Board’s website.

 It’s simple, but it’s true.
-The best way to keep your team happy about their wages is to pay them fairly.
+Paying them fairly is the best way to keep your team happy about their wages.
 Wages should be decided based on set standards and each individual’s experience and skill.
-So long as you pay each team member a fair and equal wage, they will be less likely to complain about their checks.
+So long as you pay each group member a fair and equal compensation, they will be less likely to complain about their checks.